rubocode/frontier.nvim/doc/design/strategy.md

 > An ugly system is one in which there are special interfaces for
 > everything you want to do.
 > Unix is the opposite.
 It gives you the building blocks that are
-> suﬃcient for doing everything.
+> sufficient for doing everything.
 > That's what having a clean design is all about.
 > **Linus Torvalds**